rattledoge/PocketDictionary/README.md

 ## 🚀 Running PocketDictionary

--Highlight the text that you'd like to learn more informatins about then right click. <br/>
+1.Highlight the text that you'd like to learn more informatins about then right click. <br/>
--Click the PocketDictionary: "{word}" button in context menu. <br/>
+2.Click the PocketDictionary: "{word}" button in context menu. <br/>
 -Voila.

 ## 📸 Screenshots